AdobeDocs/experience-platform.en/help/rtcdp/accounts/account-profile-ui-guide.md

 >[!NOTE]
 >
->Your organization may have more than one connection to the same source, so it is important to review the connection name, source system, and source system instance to ensure you are searching by the correct source instance.
+>Your organization may have multiple sources configured for the same service provider (for example, Marketo), so it is important to review the connection name, source system, and source system instance to ensure you are searching by the correct source instance.

 To learn more about connecting enterprise sources, please refer to the [sources overview](../sources/sources-overview.md).